Here are some common issues regarding motion clips (video).

 If the Sync Module 2 does not detect a good connection to the attached drive, the app notifies you with this message.
 If your app is displaying this message, try unplugging the drive and plug it back in to check if it's seated in the port correctly and that power to the Sync Module 2 is working.

 If you plugged in a USB drive and it needs to reformat, but reformatting isn't working, there may be an issue with your USB drive.
-Learn more about troubleshooting Local Storage.
+Learn more about troubleshooting a USB flash drive.

 If these troubleshooting steps don’t resolve your issue, use this form to contact Customer Support and we will get back to you as soon as possible.